Sign up for SMS and get 10% OFF sent right to your phone!

 Your blemishes seem suddenly smaller, and less obvious.

-The benefits seem to keep on coming.
+And the benefits seem to keep on coming.
 Looking in the mirror after a day at the pool, you may notice that your face seems less oily.
 And if you have a complexion that tans, your new pool-tan may disguise redness and blemishes.

 Then there’s the suggestion that sunlight kills harmful bacteria on your skin.
 That’s got to help with breakouts, right?
 Bacteria are a central part of the problem!